witnet/witnet-rust/docs/contributing.md

 ## I just have a question

 Please don't file an issue with questions.
-It's easier for you and for us if you go directly to [our Gitter chatroom][gitter], since it will keep our repositories clean and you will get a faster response.
+It's easier for you and for us if you go directly to our [Discord server][discord] or [Telegram group][telegram], since it will keep our repositories clean and you will get a faster response.

 ## How can I contribute?

 Find an area you can help with and do it.
 Open source is about collaboration and open participation.
-Try to make your code look like what already exists and submit a pull request.
+Try to make your code look like what already exists and submit a pull request on [GitHub].

-The [list of issues][issues] is a good place to start, especially the ones tagged as "good first issue" or "help wanted" (but don't let that stop you from looking at others).
+The [list of issues][issues] is a good place to start, especially the ones tagged as "[good first issue][first-issue]" or "help wanted" (but don't let that stop you from looking at others).
-If you're looking for additional ideas, the code includes `TODO` comments for minor to major improvements.
-Grep is your friend.
+If you're looking for additional ideas, try to search `TODO` comments for suggestions on minor to major improvements. `grep` is your friend.

-Additional tests are rewarded with an immense amount of positive karma.
+Pull requests adding more tests or documentation are rewarded with an immense amount of positive karma.

-More documentation or updates/fixes to existing documentation are also very welcome.
-However, if submitting a PR consisting of documentation changes only, please try to ensure that the change is significantly more substantial than one or two lines.
-For example, working through an install document and making changes and updates throughout as you find issues is worth a PR.
-For typos and other small changes, either contact one of the developers, or if you think it's a significant enough error to cause problems for other users, please feel free to open an issue.

 ### Reporting bugs